-The summer of 1942 was when large-scale deportations to the concentration and death camps began.
+The summer of 1942 was the start of large-scale deportations to the concentration and death camps.
 Though able to keep safe for a little while, eventually Szpilman and his family were ordered for deportation to Treblinka, an extermination camp in Poland.
 Built specifically for death, Treblinka was only second to Auschwitz in casualties.

 By some strange chance, a member of the Jewish Ghetto Police recognized Szpilman from one of his concerts and pulled him away before he boarded the train.
-Though he had been rescued, Szpilman watched as parents, brother, and two sisters were shipped off to Treblinka.
+Though he had been rescued, Szpilman watched as his parents, brother, and two sisters were shipped off to Treblinka.
 None of them would survive the war.

 Wladyslaw remained in the Ghetto, helping smuggle in weapons for the Jewish resistance uprising.
 Then, on February 13, 1943, he managed to escape.

 He hid in abandoned building around Warsaw until August of 1944, when he found an attic to hide in at 223 Niepoldleglosci, Warsaw, Poland.
-That was the address Captain Wilm Hosenfeld, a World War I veteran decorated with the iron cross first class for gallantry, and member of the Armed Forces of Nazi Germany found Szpilman.
+That was the address Captain Wilm Hosenfeld, a World War I veteran decorated with the iron cross first class for gallantry and member of the Armed Forces of Nazi Germany, found Szpilman.

-Hosenfeld asked Szpilman what he did for a living, to which Szpilan replied that he was a pianist.
-Hosenfeld then brought Szpilman into the dining room of the house he was hiding in where there was a piano.
+Hosenfeld asked Szpilman what he did for a living, to which he replied that he was a pianist.
+Hosenfeld then brought Wladyslaw Szpilman into the dining room of the house he was hiding in where there was a piano.
 He demanded Szpilman play something.